ydumburs/opentok-video-api-postman-collection/README.md

 5. Make sure you select the environment on the top-right dropdown.
 It's ready to run, expand the imported collection on the left pane and try running any REST API request.

 # How the pre-request script works
 --works in progress--
 Those REST API calls must be authenticated using a custom HTTP header `X-OPENTOK-AUTH` along with a JSON web token.
 Find more about the JWT token claims from [Authentication](https://tokbox.com/developer/rest/#authentication).

 Some of those REST API calls require account-level API key, which is only available to Video API account administrators.
-The script first check if the API call requires account-level credential or not, the flag - accountLevel - is set on each request headers already.
+The script first check if the API call requires account-level credential or not, the flag `accountLevel` is set on each request headers already.

     var accountLevel = pm.request.headers.get('accountLevel');
     if (accountLevel == "true") {
         // Generate account-level token
         generateAccountLevelToken();
     } else {
         // Generate project-level token
         generateProjectLevelToken();
     }